openucx/xccl/README.md

 * Supports repetitive collective operations (init once and invoke multiple times)
 * Support point-to-point operations in the context of group
 * Supports global memory management
-* Support multiple vendors open and proprietary plugins
+* Support multiple vendors' open and proprietary plugins

 ### The library consists of two layers:

-1. **TCCL** - *teams collective communication layer*, is the lower layer and implements a subset of the *Teams API* under consideration by the **UCX Collectives WG** for the following:
+1. **TCCL** - *teams collective communication layer*, is the lower layer and implements a subset of the *Teams API* under consideration by the **UCF Collectives WG** for the following:
    * A UCX Team
    * A SHARP Team
    * A shared memory Team (proprietary)